Uralstech/ezrSquared/README.md

 More information and documentation about ezr² is available at ***https://uralstech.github.io/ezrSquared***!

 ## What's the 'ezrSquared-re' branch?
-ezrSquared is being rewritten from the ground up!
+ezr² is being rewritten from the ground up!
 Expect more features, better performance and better code documentation!

 ## Update!
 I've finished the parser!
 Well, the important bits of it.
 Next what's left is (in no perticular order):